Richard Leroy Millett: Career

-Academic and Research Career
+Academic and Research career

-After obtaining his Ph.D. in 1966, and before his retirement in 1999, Millett taught history and Latin American studies at Southern University of Illinois Edwardsville.
-Former students and colleagues remember him as a generous mentor who served on “countless master’s theses and PhD dissertation committees” and helped young scholars build professional networks in the United States and across Latin America.
+After obtaining his PhD in 1966, and before his retirement in 1999, Millett taught history and Latin American studies at Southern University of Illinois Edwardsville.
+Former students and colleagues remember him as a generous mentor who served on "countless master’s theses and PhD dissertation committees" and helped young scholars build professional networks in the United States and across Latin America.
 During this time, Millett became a resident of Marine, Illinois.

 Over the course of his life, Millett taught at multiple other institutions as well, including the Air War College, the Marine Corps University, the University of Miami, Saint Louis University, and Copenhagen Business School.
 He also received two Fulbright Fellowships: one in 1981 to teach at four universities in Colombia, and the other in 2007 to serve as the Distinguished Chair of American Studies at the Center for the Study of the Americas in Copenhagen, Denmark.
 Millett also worked as a research associate at the Center for International Studies, University of Missouri-St. Louis, and as an adjunct professor at the Defense Institute of Security Assistance Management (which later became the School of Security Cooperation Studies at the Defense Security Cooperation University).

 Between 1985 and 1989, Millett collaborated with political scientists David Ronfeldt and Konrad Kellen on a RAND Corporation study examining perceptions of U.S. involvement in Central America by Hondurans.

 Between 2000 and 2001, Millett served as the Brigadier General H.L.
 Oppenheimer Chair of Warfighting Strategy at the Marine Corps University.

 In 2014, Millett received the William J Perry Award for Excellence in Security and Defense Education from the Center for Hemispheric Defense Studies.
 The award is given to those having made "significant contributions" in the fields of security and defense education.
 Other winners include former Mexican President Felipe Calderon, former Colombian President Alvaro Uribe, and retired U.S. General John Galvin.

 In 2017, Millett was awarded a fellowship by the Carnegie Council for Ethics in International Affairs for its "The Living Legacy of the First World War" research project.
 His work focused on "the lasting impacts of World War I on the [United States'] relations with 20 different countries of Latin America" as well as "forgotten aspects of the Western Hemisphere and World War I." The latter included an examination of the United States' single regiment of Puerto Rican soldiers serving in World War I, which was "totally integrated" at a time that the "rest of the military was segregated," as well as of the "Hispanic experience" in World War I more broadly.

 Additionally, Millett served as the vice president of the board of directors of the St. Louis Council on Foreign Relations and as a board member of the American Committees on Foreign Relations.
 He is also listed as a primary contributor for the Encyclopedia Britannica article on Panama.